GA-FrontEnd-Projects/jquery-ui-interactions/README.md

 # jquery-ui-widgets
-Learn how to use common jQuery plugins by implementing jQuery UI interface elements
+Learn how to use jQuery plugins by implementing jQuery UI interface elements